GeorgSchessler/angular-serverless-stack/README.md

 # Google Drive Sheet Database

 Create a sheet in google drive and publish the content to web in csv format.
-Replace the link in `updateContent.js` and run `yarn content:update`.
+Replace the link `eventcsv` in `package.json` and run `yarn content:update`.

 # Publish to AWS